joshuafuller/cotgenerator/README.md

 ## Acknowledgements
 Thanks to the crew at the TAK Discord, most notably [Corvo](https://github.com/brothercorvo) and [Field Mapper](https://github.com/fieldmapper) for hosting their public [FreeTAKServer](https://github.com/FreeTAKTeam/FreeTakServer) and OG TAK Server respectively, used extensively for testing.

+## TODO
+- Change app launcher icons
+- Add a chat function, where the user can sent a message to All Chat Rooms in TAK - and receive, so long as the service is running.
+    - Probably only for Beacon, it makes more sense there
+- Add a toggleable option to encrypt the database of presets
+    - This would make SSL certificate passwords more secure, since they're currently stored in plaintext
+- Option to launch the service on device boot
+    - Again, probably only makes sense for Beacon
+- Deal with connection changes more securely
+    - e.g. losing WiFi and moving to 4G, we still want to keep sending Beacon packets